smithy-lang/smithy-kotlin/docs/design/interceptors.md

      * **When**: This will ALWAYS be called once per _attempt_, except when a failure occurs earlier in the
      * request pipeline.
 This method may be called multiple times in the event of retries.
      *
-     * **Available Information**: [RequestInterceptorContext.request] and
-     * [ProtocolRequestInterceptorContext.protocolRequest] are ALWAYS available.
-The
-     * [ProtocolRequestInterceptorContext.protocolRequest] may have been modified by earlier `modifyBeforeSigning` hooks
+     * **Modifications**: The [ProtocolRequestInterceptorContext.protocolRequest] may have been modified by earlier
-     * and may be modified further by later hooks.
-In the event of retries, the context will not include changes made
+     * `modifyBeforeSigning` hooks and may be modified further by later hooks.
+In the event of retries, the context
-     * in previous attempts (e.g. by request signers or other interceptors).
+     * will not include changes made in previous attempts (e.g. by request signers or other interceptors).
      *
      * **Error Behavior**: If errors are raised by this hook, execution will jump to [modifyBeforeAttemptCompletion]
      * with the raised error as the [ResponseInterceptorContext.response] result.
      */
-    public fun modifyBeforeSigning(
+    public suspend fun modifyBeforeSigning(
         context: ProtocolRequestInterceptorContext<Input, ProtocolRequest>,
     ): ProtocolRequest =
         context.protocolRequest